Douglas McCulloh: Sight Unseen (2009-continuing)

-McCulloh is curator of Sight Unseen: International Photography by Blind Artists for the UCR/California Museum of Photography.
+McCulloh was curator of Sight Unseen: International Photography by Blind Artists for the UCR/California Museum of Photography.
 Los Angeles Times art critic Christopher Knight stated that the "87 works by 11 artists and one collective" are "more akin to Conceptual art than to traditional camera-work."
 Artists included in Sight Unseen are Ralph Baker, Evgen Bavčar, Henry Butler, Pete Eckert, Bruce Hall, Annie Hesse, Rosita McKenzie, Gerardo Nigenda, Michael Richard, Seeing With Photography Collective, Kurt Weston, and Alice Wingwall.
 Sight Unseen was shown at UCR/California Museum of Photography from May 2 to August 29, 2009, and has since traveled to the Kennedy Center for the Arts in Washington, D.C.; Centro de la Imagen, Mexico City; and Flacon, Moscow.
 The exhibition is the first major museum exhibition of blind photographers, states Stacy Davies in ArtSlant.
 Writing for Time magazine, Matt Kettman quotes McCulloh on the conceptual underpinning of the work: "The whole trajectory of modern art for the last 100 years has been toward the concept of art as mental construction, and blind photography comes from that place.
 They're creating that image in their head first — really elaborate, fully realized visions — and then bringing some version of that vision into the world for the rest of us to see."